Fragtality/Fenix2GSX/README.md

 Manage a List of *Airport* ICAO Codes which define "Company Hubs" for this Aircraft Profile.
 1 to 4 Letters per Code.<br/>
 The Codes are matched in the Order of the List, from Top to Bottom.
 For each Code, the Departure ICAO is matched if it starts (!) with the Code - so you can define whole Regions.<br/>
 If your current Departure Airport is matched, Departure Services with the "Only on Hub" Constraint will be called.
+Consequently, Services with the "Only on Non-Hub" Constraint, will only be called if the Airport is *not* matched.

 <br/>